miguelsndc/vault/Zettelkasten/Cormen Exercises Ch.2.md

 		else
 			A[k] = R[j]
 			// from here and onwards everything else is a inversion
-			// since both L and R are sot
-			count = count + (nl - i)
-			j = j + 1
+			// since both L and R are sorted count = count + (nl - i) j = j + 1
 	while i < nl